nus-cs2113-AY2021S1/tp/docs/UserGuide.md

     2. Every time you search for units, the filters set will automatically be cleared.

 4. Shortlisting of unit
-    1. From the latest search results, you can choose to shortlist units (For example: `save 10`, to shortlist the 10th unit from results.
+    1. From the latest search results, you can choose to shortlist units.
+For example: `save 10`, to shortlist the 10th unit from results.
     2. You can also choose view your shortlist using `shortlist`.
     3. Note that even after closing the app, your previous shortlist will be kept.